cmr624/cm-phaser-library/README.md

 - **Tween features** - "feedback" tweens which prevents tweens on interactive objects from being triggered more than once, "tween chain" object which takes an array of tweens and executes them one after another, and other basic tweens (scale tweens, etc.)

-- **Text features** - define commonly used text *styles* ("standard" for now is Helvetica, 48px black)
+- **Text features** - define commonly used Phaser text styles

 - **Graphic sprites** - sprites that are drawn using Phaser's 'graphics' library.
-This basically allows us to draw our shapes instead of loading them at runtime, which could help with building small throwaway objects that we don't want to import a png for. **NOTE** we should test this to make sure it is as performant as running a png, or at least understanding when to use it over when to use a png.
+This basically allows us to draw our shapes instead of loading them at runtime, which could help with building small throwaway objects that we don't want to import a png for.

-- **Gameplay implementations** - we should add drag and drop, randomly spawning sprites within a container, rotate sprite to cursor, move towards cursor, etc.
+- **Gameplay implementations** - Top Down Player movement, WASD movement, move to cursor.

 ## TODO